Skip to main content

 2 mentions Positive Neutral Negative

-The lack of menu sounds and music, combined with a minimalistic interface featuring only three options, has been noted as off-putting by users, detracting from the overall experience.
+The game's lack of menu sounds and music, combined with a minimalistic interface featuring only three options, has been noted as off-putting by users.
+The absence of auditory elements contributes to a less engaging experience overall.

 • “But having zero menu sounds or music, the VHS effect, and only 'start, reset progress, quit' as the three options before being able to access game settings is a bit off-putting.”